 Where a Shareholder requests a redemption of Shares representing in value not less than 2% of the value of the Scheme Property of the Fund, the Shareholder may require the transfer to him of Scheme Property or the ACD may by notice of election served on the Shareholder, choose to transfer Scheme Property to him.
 The Fund property to be transferred will be selected by the ACD in consultation with the Depositary and with a view to achieving no more advantage or disadvantage to the Shareholder requesting redemption of his Shares than to continuing Shareholders.
 Any such notice must be served no later than the second Business Day following the receipt of the request for redemption.
 The Shareholder may then serve a further notice on the ACD requiring the sale of the property and the payment to the Shareholder of the net proceeds of sale.
-This further notice must be served on the ACD not later than the close of business on the fourth Business Day following the actor.
+This further notice must be served on the ACD not later than the close of business on the fourth Business Day following the date of receipt of the notice from the ACD.